ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 \- Acquisition mode
 \- Reference and secondary acquisition dates (YYYYMMDD)
 \- Center time of product in UTC (HHMMSS)
-\- Decimal latitude of the western edge of the south and northmost IFG corners (5-digit number with 3 significant digits)
+\- Decimal latitude of the western edge of the south and northernmost IFG corners (5-digit number with 3 significant digits)
 \- Precise (P) or restituted (R) orbit precision for reference and secondary acquisition, respectively
 \- data system tag (unique hash for each product)
 \- standard product version tag